aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/open-presentation/_index.md

 ## Load Presentation

 Aspose.Slides provides [IResourceLoadingCallback](https://reference.aspose.com/slides/php-java/com.aspose.slides/iresourceloadingcallback/) with a single method to allow you to manage external resources.
-This Java code shows you how to use the `IResourceLoadingCallback` interface:
+This PHP code shows you how to use the `IResourceLoadingCallback` interface:

 ```php
   $opts = new LoadOptions();